mongodb-bit/Expense-tracker-backend/README.md

-# 💰 Expense Tracker API
+# 💰 Expense Tracker backend

 A secure and modular **Node.js + Express** backend for managing user accounts, transactions, and authentication.
 Built with PostgreSQL for persistent data storage.